surfiniaburger/legendary-potato/README.md

 By separating the training of *knowledge* from the training of *discipline*, we can create models that are not only intelligent but also demonstrably more reliable and aligned with complex, real-world requirements.

+### **(New) Chapter 8: The Multi-Agent RAG Architecture (`DIPGMasterAgent`)**

+#### **8.1 The Need for an Orchestrated Workflow**

+The successful fine-tuning of the **Titan-Reasoner** demonstrated our ability to create a model with specialized, context-adherent knowledge.
+However, a production-grade safety system requires more than just a powerful model; it requires a robust, fault-tolerant workflow.
+A single model, no matter how well-trained, can fail.
+A production system must anticipate and handle these failures gracefully.

+To meet this requirement, we encapsulated our RAG functionality within a sequential, multi-agent system: the **`DIPGMasterAgent`**.
+This architecture transforms our RAG pipeline from a simple data flow into an intelligent, self-correcting workflow, ensuring that the final output meets the highest standards of reliability.

+#### **8.2 System Architecture: The Five Core Agents**

+The `DIPGMasterAgent` is the central orchestrator, managing a team of specialized sub-agents and tools to process a user's query from ingestion to final response.

+*   **1. The `DIPGMasterAgent` (The Orchestrator):** This is the top-level controller for any query identified as being related to DIPG.
+As a sequential agent, it manages the entire workflow, calling upon other agents in a predefined order and making critical decisions based on their outputs.

+*   **2. The `dipg_knowledge_base_tool` (The Specialist):** The first agent called by the Master Agent.
+This tool queries our curated and vectorized knowledge base—the **MongoDB Atlas Vector Database** populated with parsed DIPG research.
+Its sole purpose is to retrieve the most relevant, high-fidelity information from our verified sources.

+*   **3. The Confidence Evaluation Agent (The Quality Gate):** This agent represents a critical safety check.
+It receives the raw output from the `dipg_knowledge_base_tool` and assesses its confidence.
+It is trained to flag responses that are incomplete, vague, return an error, or otherwise fail to directly address the user's query.

+*   **4. The Fallback Web Search Agent (The Safety Net):** If the Quality Gate reports low confidence, the `DIPGMasterAgent` triggers this agent.
+It uses the existing **Google Search agent** to perform a fallback web search, gathering broader context to supplement or clarify the initial, specialized retrieval.
+This ensures the system is resilient and can handle queries that fall outside the immediate scope of the knowledge base.

+*   **5. The Synthesizer Agent (The Finalizer):** This final agent is responsible for compiling the verified result.
+It receives either the high-confidence answer from the Specialist or the combined results from the Specialist and the Safety Net.
+It synthesizes this information into a single, coherent, and user-friendly response, ready for delivery.

+#### **8.3 Workflow and Integration with the `RootAgent`**

+This multi-agent system is seamlessly integrated into the existing framework, ensuring proper delegation and handling of all DIPG-related queries.

+1.  **Delegation:** A user's query is first received by the main `RootAgent`.
+The `RootAgent`'s instructions have been updated to identify any query related to DIPG and delegate it directly to the `DIPGMasterAgent`.
+2.  **Execution:** The `DIPGMasterAgent` executes its sequential workflow as described above: **Specialist -> Quality Gate -> (Conditional) Safety Net -> Finalizer**.
+3.  **Return:** The final, synthesized answer is returned to the `RootAgent`, which then delivers it to the user.

+This architecture provides a robust, multi-layered approach to information retrieval, ensuring that the answers provided by the Titan-Reasoner are not just accurate but also validated and complete, fulfilling the promise of a truly safety-conscious AI system.

 ## How It Works: The "Cloud AI + Local Prover" Architecture

 Our system uses a hybrid architecture to ensure both computational power for AI discovery and cryptographic integrity for verification.
 The end-to-end workflow of ZK-RedTeam is visualized in Figure 1, which separates the process into two distinct operational zones: a private zone for discovery and a public zone for verification.